WHAT MAKES THE TRAINING CONCEPT STAND OUT

 - International Commerce

 Practice Enterprises reinforce academic skills and achievement, reignite interest in education, and raise the desire for self-development and the pursuit of lifelong learning.
-Trainees are actively involved in the learning process and decision-making activities, increasing motivation, initiative, creativity and responsibility.
+Trainees are actively involved in the learning process and decision-making activities, increasing motivation, initiative, creativity, responsibility and other soft skills.
 Learning is experienced as a natural process, primarily through interaction.

-Trainees can try out different jobs and tasks and see where their career could take them.
-Through developing and managing their own enterprises, trainees learn professionalism, business acumen, corporate knowledge, presentation skills, and teamwork, as well as hands-on knowledge of the expectations of the workplace and the economy, thereby improving their employability and spirit of entrepreneurship.
+Trainees can try out different jobs and tasks, and gain an understanding of where different careers could take them.
+Through developing and managing their own enterprises, trainees learn professionalism, leadership skills, business acumen, corporate knowledge, presentation skills, and teamwork.
+Moreover, they gain hands-on knowledge of the expectations of the workplace and the economy, thereby improving their employability and spirit of entrepreneurship.